-In her later years, she mused about going back to
+In her later years, she mused about going back to Morsocre to live out the remainder of her life She page.

-she carried to her deathbed.

 In her later years, she mused about going back to Worcester to live out the remainder of her life.
 She never followed through on this dream.
 But she will be going back to her native Massachusetts; her ashes to be buried next to her beloved husband, Jim, in his hometown of Haverhill.